clarkkozak/Notes/ultimate-redux/README.md

 #### Immutability

-Pure functions and Immutatability are concepts that go together
+Pure functions and Immutability are concepts that go together

 Immutability